 What do I need to bring with me to class?
 Water bottle, a snack if you'd like, and bring a lunch for day-long classes (like Babysitting).

 What do I wear?
 Wear loose, comfortable clothing, as you will be up and down and on the floor with the manikins.
-You may want a hair tie for long hair.
+You will want a hair tie for long hair.

-Why do you need my email adress?
+Why do you need my email address?
 We use it to send you a reminder before the class, and to send your certificate after the class is over.

 (Each participant should have a 'unique' email address for certified courses, as only one name can be associated with each email address in the ARC system.)